henrystanley/Quark/Doc/intro.md

   - Does excessive stack manipulation make you break into a cold sweat?
   - Are you addicted to Lisp and/or Lisp like substances?

-If you meet any of these criteria, please close this txt at once.
+If you meet any of these criteria, please close this guide at once.
 With that out of the way, let's continue...

 Quark is a simple functional language, oriented towards feature bootstrapping.